-Halloween is suppose to be fun, so keep it simple!
+Halloween is suppose to be fun, so keep it simple with these amazing Halloween Treats!
 Try these easy recipes to make delicious treats for the kids and adults.
 Celebrate Halloween before or after the trick or treating and make the day a special memory!
 Be sure to check out our entire Party Bluprint for The Ghoulest Halloween with Kmart!

 - 1 box of your favorite cake mix (+ ingredients listed on box)